Particle-resolved simulations of four-way coupled, polydispersed, particle-laden flows: Results and discussions

 where $k_x = k_y = \pi$~m$^{-1}$ is assumed.
 The flow is initialized at time $t=0$ with equations~\ref{eq:taylor} and a two-dimensional circular disk with a diameter $d_p = 2$~m and particle-fluid density ratio $s= \rho_p/\rho_f = 1$ is located at the center of the computational domain of size $1.5 d_p \times 1.5 d_p$.
 The kinematic viscosity $\nu_f = 0.2$~m$^2$~s$^{-1}$ is used.
 The simulation time is 0.5~s with a time step size $\Delta{t} = 0.001$~s.
 The desired velocity at the disk surface $\boldsymbol{u}_p^d$ is computed with equations~\ref{eq:taylor}, and hence the desired velocity at the Lagrangian markers is the same as the exact Eulerian velocity at those points.
 Therefore, the particle should not translate or rotate because there is no viscous stress on the particle surface.
 An accurate IBM method therefore should give the velocity and pressure fields given by equations~\ref{eq:taylor} since these represent the fluid motion in the absence of a particle.

 Figure~\ref{fig:verification} shows the computed errors in the velocity and pressure fields as a function of the grid resolution.
 The error is given by the $L_\infty$ norm as

 where $\alpha$ and $\alpha_{true}$ are the quantities of interest from simulations and equation~\ref{eq:taylor}, respectively.
 In this verification analysis, the pressure projection method ($\theta = 0$ in equation~\ref{eq:fluid-solver}) and three-point Dirac delta function are used.
 Similar trends were observed with other combinations (i.e., pressure projection with four-point Dirac delta function).
-By comparing with the reference line (dashed-line), second-order convergence in both velocity and pressure fields was observed.
-For cases with and without the particle, second-order convergence was also observed (figure~\ref{fig:verification}(b) vs. figure~\ref{fig:verification}(a)).
-Overall, the finite-volume-based Immersed Boundary Method on a collocated grid is second-order accurate in space which is consistent with Uhlmann~\cite{Uhlmann2005-hf}.
+By comparing to the reference line (dashed-line), second-order convergence in both velocity and pressure fields was observed.
+For cases with and without the particle, second-order convergence was also observed (figure~\ref{fig:verification}(b) vs. figure~\ref{fig:verification}(a)), showing that the inclusion of interpolation using the discrete delta function does not have an impact on the overall accuracy of the fluid solver.

+To further verify the accuracy of the discrete delta function, we used the same configuration, except that we enforced a no-slip boundary condition on the particle surface such that $\boldsymbol{u}^d_p=0$.
+Since exact solutions are not available due to the presence of the particle, we use the simulation with the highest resolution ($d_p/h=683)$ as a reference solution, where the highest resolution used is much finer than the typical resolution used for IBM methods($\sim d_p/h=20$).
+Both $L_2$ and $L_\infty$ norms were computed with

+By comparing to the reference lines (dashed-line for $\mathcal{O}(h^2)$ and dashed-dotted-line for $\mathcal{O}(h)$), approximately first-order convergence in both velocity and pressure fields was observed.
+Overall, the finite-volume-based Immersed Boundary Method on a collocated grid is approximately first-order accurate.
+This is consistent with other similar approaches~\cite{Breugem2012-rk}.